 Any person believed to be missing from the campus of Glenville State College unexpectedly shall be immediately reported to the Office of Public Safety.
-The Office of Public Safety will investigate any report of a missing person filed with the office that is filed by someone with knowledge of that individual being missing or otherwise note where the individual is expected to be.
-This report may be filed by any student, faculty or staff member of the College, the parent/guardian or other family member of the missing person, or anyone else with information that indicates the person is missing.
+The Office of Public Safety will investigate any report of a missing person that is filed by someone with knowledge that an individual is missing or otherwise note where the individual is expected to be.
+This report may be filed by any student, faculty or staff member of the College, the parent/guardian or other family members of the missing person, or anyone else with information that indicates the person is missing.